zenml-io/zenml/docs/book/how-to/infrastructure-deployment/stack-deployment/deploy-a-cloud-stack.md

 - An S3 bucket that will be used as a ZenML Artifact Store.
 - An ECR container registry that will be used as a ZenML Container Registry.
+- A CloudBuild project that will be used as a ZenML Image Builder.
 - Permissions to use SageMaker as a ZenML Orchestrator and Step Operator.
 - An IAM user and IAM role with the minimum necessary permissions to access the resources listed above.